Largest known prime number

+Finding larger prime numbers is sometimes presented as a means to stronger encryption; however, primes with millions of digits are far too large to be useful for cryptography.

 Current record

-The record is currently held by 2^{136,279,841} − 1 with 24,862,048 digits, found by GIMPS in December 2018.
-The first and last 120 digits of its value are shown below:
+The record is currently held by 2^{136,279,841} − 1 with 41,024,320 digits, found by GIMPS on October 12, 2024.
+The first and last 120 digits of its value are:

 Prizes

 There are several prizes offered by the Electronic Frontier Foundation (EFF) for record primes.
 A prime with one million digits was found in 1999, earning the discoverer a US$50,000 prize.
-In 2008, a ten-million digit prime won a US$100,000 prize and a Cooperative Computing Award from the EFF.
+In 2008, a ten-million-digit prime won a US$100,000 prize and a Cooperative Computing Award from the EFF.
 Time called this prime the 29th top invention of 2008.

 Both of these primes were discovered through the Great Internet Mersenne Prime Search (GIMPS), which coordinates long-range search efforts among tens of thousands of computers and thousands of volunteers.
 The $50,000 prize went to the discoverer and the $100,000 prize went to GIMPS.
 GIMPS will split the US$150,000 prize for the first prime of over 100 million digits with the winning participant.
-A further prize is offered for the first prime with at least one billion digits.
+A further US$250,000 prize is offered for the first prime with at least one billion digits.

 GIMPS also offers a US$3,000 research discovery award for participants who discover a new Mersenne prime of less than 100 million digits.

-History of largest known prime numbers
+History

 The following table lists the progression of the largest known prime number in ascending order.
-Here M_{p} = 2^{p} − 1 is the Mersenne number with exponent p.
-The longest record-holder known was M_{19} = 524,287, which was the largest known prime for 144 years.
-No records are known prior to 1456.
+Here M_{p} = 2^{p} − 1 is the Mersenne number with exponent p, where p is a prime number.
+The longest record-holder known was M_{19} = 524,287, which was the largest known prime for 184 years.

-GIMPS found the fifteen latest records (all of them Mersenne primes) on ordinary computers operated by participants around the world.

-The twenty largest known prime numbers
+The primes up to and including $\tfrac{2^{148}+1}{17}$ are found without a computer, while the primes starting with 180×(M127)2+1 are found using computers.

+GIMPS volunteers found the sixteen latest records, all of them Mersenne primes.
+They were found on ordinary personal computers until the most recent one, found by ex-Nvidia employee Luke Durant using a network of thousands of dedicated graphics processing units (GPUs).
+Durant spent about one year and US$2 million on the hunt.
+This is the first time a Mersenne prime has been discovered using GPUs instead of central processing units (CPUs).

+Twenty largest

 A list of the 5,000 largest known primes is maintained by the PrimePages, of which the twenty largest are listed below.